polterguy/polterguy.github.io/documentation/magic.deploy/index.md

 We can [do this for you](https://servergardens.com), including hosting your app, making sure it is correctly secured.
-Of course, this is a service we charge for, but at least that way you get to sleep better at night, realising you've got the mastros in regards to this taking care of your server farm.
+Of course, this is a service we charge for, but at least that way you get to sleep better at night, realising you've got the mastros in regards to this taking care of your server.